 When I was little and our family had spaghetti, this is the recipe that my mom made.
-It has been a favorite of mine forever.
+The 45 minute spaghetti sauce has been a favorite of mine forever.
 Then when I got married, my husband detested spaghetti.
 I told him he needed to try mine, then if he still couldn’t stand spaghetti, I wouldn’t make it again.
 Well, he found my recipe to be palatable.
 So now, this is only recipe for spaghetti that I make and my oldest son requests it often.

 It is definitely different than your typical Italian spaghetti sauce.
 I think the bacon in the recipe is what give this sauce it’s different flavor.
 I usually don’t add the olives because no one in my family likes them.
 But on occasion, if I have some in my refrigerator, I’ll throw some on my portion.
+I love the addition of the olives.
 My recipe for Divine Breadsticks goes great with this spaghetti.

 - ¾ cup onion

-- ¼ pound bacon, cooked and diced1 teaspoon salt
+- ¼ lb bacon, cooked and diced1 teaspoon salt

 - 2 to 3 dashes garlic powder or salt